IQ404/study-notes/README.md

   In my current understanding, `opengl32.lib` provides fundamental functions to access base/modern OpenGL functions.
 Both GLEW/GLAD and GLFW rely on `opengl32.lib` for the program to call OpenGL functions.

-To write modern OpenGL (i.e. use those extended OpenGL functions), we often want to link GLFW and GLEW/GLAD libraries to a C++ program.
+To write modern OpenGL (i.e. use those extended OpenGL functions), we often want to link `opengl32.lib`, GLEW/GLAD and GLFW libraries to a C++ program.

-[Here](https://www.youtube.com/watch?v=OR4fNpBjmq8&list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2&index=2) is how Cherno set up GLFW + GLEW in a C++ project in visual studio.
+[Here](https://www.youtube.com/watch?v=OR4fNpBjmq8&list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2&index=2) is how Cherno set up GLFW + `opengl32.lib` + GLEW in a C++ project in visual studio.

 ## Vertex Buffer